AkashNambi/AkashNambi/README.md

 # Akash Nambi
-I'm Akash Nambi from India,a pre-final year Computer Science undergraduate.
+I'm Akash Nambi from India, a pre-final year Computer Science undergraduate.
 I am an active learner and enjoy crafting software solutions.
 I am a Machine Learning and Deep learning enthusiast and also a front end web developer.Table Tennis and Music are my pills of relaxation.

 Skills:  JS / HTML / CSS